 Undergraduate Application Procedures

 Students applying on-line on CSU Mentor will receive an e-mail acknowledgement as soon as the application is successfully submitted and a confirmation number is issued.
-Additional e-mail notifications will be sent by the campus requesting submission of academic records necessary for the campus to evaluate the student’s qualifications.
+A notice is sent by the campus requesting submission of academic records necessary for the campus to evaluate the student’s qualifications.
 Local area applicants may be assured of admission if the evaluation of relevant qualifications indicates that applicants meet CSU admission requirements, and in the case of admission impaction, campus requirements for admission to an impacted program.
 Campus Impaction may result in out of area applicant being held to a higher admission standard.
 An offer of admission is not transferable to another term or to another campus.

 Notification of Admission